10 Methods of Data Presentation That Really Work in 2024

 Showing without telling only invites more and more questions from your audience, as they have to constantly make sense of your data, wasting the time of both sides as a result.

 While showing your data presentations, you should tell them what the data are about before hitting them with waves of numbers first.
-You can use interactive activities such as polls, word clouds, online quiz and Q&A sections, combined with icebreaker games, to assess their understanding of the data and address any confusion beforehand.
+You can use interactive activities such as polls, word clouds, online quizzes and Q&A sections, combined with icebreaker games, to assess their understanding of the data and address any confusion beforehand.

 #2 - Use the wrong type of chart